emmetio/emmet-docs/src/documents/actions/match-pair/index.html.md

 	&lt;/section&gt;
 &lt;/div&gt;
 @@@
-tooltip: Place caret inside tag’s content and run “Match Pair” action to select it
+tooltip: Place caret inside tag’s content and run “Balance” action to select it
-run: emmet.match_pair_outward ::: “Match Pair Outward” (Cmd-D)
+run: emmet.balance_outward ::: “Balance Outward” (Cmd-D)
 wait: 1000
 tooltip: Run action multiple times to expand selection
-run: {command: 'emmet.match_pair_outward', times: 5}
+run: {command: 'emmet.balance_outward', times: 5}
 wait: 1000
-tooltip: Run “Match Pair Inward” action to shrink selection
+tooltip: Run “Balance Inward” action to shrink selection
 wait: 1000
-run: {command: 'emmet.match_pair_inward', times: 5} ::: “Match Pair Inward (Shift-Cmd-D)
+run: {command: 'emmet.balance_inward', times: 5} ::: “Balance Inward (Shift-Cmd-D)
 </textarea>

 Emmet’s tag balancing is quite unique.
 Unlike other implementation, this one will search tag bounds from caret’s position, not the start of the document.
 It means you can use tag balancer even in non-HTML documents.